leeclemens/ImageRoller/README.md

 [![Build Status](https://travis-ci.org/leeclemens/imageroller.svg?branch=master)](https://travis-ci.org/leeclemens/imageroller)

-A simple backup utility utilizing saved images for Rackspace virtual machines.
+A simple backup utility utilizing saved images for Rackspace cloud servers.

-- Allows for the configuration of multiple servers with varying retention specifications.
+- Allows for the configuration of multiple servers with varying retention specifications

-- Can easily be scheduled via crond, etc to maintain a number of images/retention for your Rackspace hosted servers
+- Can easily be scheduled via crond, etc to maintain a number of images/retention for your Rackspace cloud servers

 Installation